EventStore/documentation/docs/clients/grpc/subscribing-to-streams/README.md

 ## Dropped subscriptions

 When a subscription stops or experiences an error, it will be dropped.
-The subscription provides a `subscriptionDropped` handler which will get called when this happens.
+The subscription provides a `subscriptionDropped` callback, which will get called when the subscription breaks.

-The `subscriptionDropped` handler allows you to inspect the reason the subscription dropped as well as any exceptions that occurred.
+The `subscriptionDropped` callback allows you to inspect the reason why the subscription dropped, as well as any exceptions that occurred.

-The possible reasons for a subscription dropping are :
+The possible reasons for a subscription to drop are:

 | Reason            | Why it might happen                                                                                                  |
 | :---------------- | :------------------------------------------------------------------------------------------------------------------- |